What's The Difference Between An Atom And An Element

 • Atom: Made of protons, neutrons, and electrons.

 • Element: Composed of identical atoms.
-Take this: a piece of gold is an element made of billions of gold atoms.
+Here's one way to look at it: a piece of gold is an element made of billions of gold atoms.

 3. Identification